Randall Wallace: Other work

 Wallace is the New York Times bestselling author of seven novels and the lyricist of the hymn "Mansions of the Lord", originally written for We Were Soldiers and performed as the recessional for President Ronald Reagan's national funeral.

 In 2008, Wallace wrote several songs with singer/songwriter Richard Marx.
 One of those songs, "Flame In Your Fire", appears on Marx's album Emotional Remains.

 In interviews he has acknowledged a deep commitment to Christianity, which he credits as an influence on his approach to filmmaking.

-He appeared in the seventh season episode 3 "Dramedy" of HBO's comedy series Entourage as himself.
+He appeared in 3 episodes of HBO's comedy series Entourage as himself, starting with the seventh season episode 3 "Dramedy".

-In addition to his work as a filmmaker, Wallace is the founder of Hollywood for Habitat for Humanity and the father of two sons.
-In 1999, he formed his own company, Wheelhouse Entertainment, which is focused on creating entertainment for worldwide audiences based on the classic values of love, courage and honor.
+In addition to his work as a filmmaker, Wallace is the founder of Hollywood for Habitat for Humanity and the father of three sons.
+In 1999, he formed his own company, Wheelhouse Entertainment, which is focused on creating entertainment for worldwide audiences based on the values of love, courage and honor.

 Wallace was the speaker at the Fellowship Foundation National Prayer Breakfast on February 3, 2011.

 Wallace served as the commencement speaker at the Liberty University graduation ceremony on May 14, 2011.